trampgeek/moodle-quiz_scoreboard/README.md

 After installing this quiz report module, teachers can click on the "Scoreboard" option in the "Report" drop-down menu to access this scoreboard.

+Recommended primarily for use with quizzes running in adaptive mode, since these quizzes have questions marked on the fly, with marks already recorded in the database.
+This makes for a much faster update of the display, which can be painfully slow with larger classes otherwise.